Skip to content

 Move responsibility for CSI to the business

-A 2013 research paper from Gartner urges business process managers to stop tinkering and start innovating in order to elevate the value of BPM within the enterprise by changing it from a project-based process to one that spawns creativity and innovation.
+According to a 2013 Gartner research paper, business process managers are advised to shift their focus from making small adjustments to initiating innovative solutions that can enhance the value of BPM within the enterprise.
+This can be achieved by transforming BPM from a project-based process to one that stimulates creativity and innovation.

 Think outside the box